siberianfox/g2wiki/Configuration-0.99-Motor-Group.md

 #Motor Groups
 This page documents motor settings.
 Each motor object ("group") has a collection of parameters for that motor.
 There are 6 motor groups, numbered 1,2,3,4,5,6.
 These are labeled on the v9 board, which breaks out motor1 - motor4.
 Other platforms may make more or fewer motors available, e.g. the Due has outputs for all 6 motors, which are labeled [here](Arduino-DUE-Pinout-for-g2core)

+- Motor examples use Motor 1, but any motor active for your platform is OK

 ## Summary

 	Setting | Description | Notes